edgelesssys/constellation/docs/docs/workflows/verify-cluster.md

 This command performs the following steps:
 1. Download the signed measurements for the configured image.
 By default, this will use Edgeless Systems' public measurement registry.
 2. Verify the signed images.
-By default, this will use Edgeless Systems' [public key](https://edgeless.systems/es.pub).
+This will use Edgeless Systems' [public key](https://edgeless.systems/es.pub).
 3. Write measurements into configuration file.

 ## The *verify* command